 - Commissioner of the Department of Public Health (Ex Officio member)

-- a representative of the American Bar Association
+- A representative of the CT Bar Association

-- a representative from the American Medical Association
+- A representative from the CT State Medical Society

-With the exception of the Ex Officio member, the Commissioners serve without pay.
-The Commission elects its own officers, appoints the Chief Medical Examiner sets the Chief Medical Examiner's term and salary, and promulgates regulations by which the Office runs (regulations undergo subsequent legislative review and approval).
+Except for the Ex Officio member, the Commissioners serve without pay.
+The Commission elects its own officers, appoints the Chief and Deputy Medical Examiners, and promulgates regulations by which the Office runs (regulations undergo subsequent legislative review and approval).
 The Chief Medical Examiner serves as the agency head.

-The Office of the Chief Medical Examiner has a full-time staff of 50 employees.
-The medical staff consists of the Chief Medical Examiner, the Deputy Chief Medical Examiner, and seven Associate Medical Examiners.
+The Office of the Chief Medical Examiner has a full-time staff of 63 employees.
+The medical staff consists of the Chief Medical Examiner, the Deputy Chief Medical Examiner, and eight Associate Medical Examiners.
 These positions require a valid license to practice medicine in the State of Connecticut and Board Certification in Anatomic and Forensic Pathology.
-In addition, the Chief Medical Examiner must have five years experience.
+In addition, the Chief Medical Examiner must have five years of experience.

 Reportable cases include all violent deaths, including but not limited to, death from physical, chemical, thermal or electrical radiation injury, regardless of whether the injury was homicidal, suicidal or accidental in nature.
 This also includes all drug deaths related to poisoning, drug abuse, or addiction, deaths related to criminal abortion, deaths that constitute a threat to the public health, deaths resulting from employment, and deaths occurring suddenly or unexpectedly not caused by readily recognizable disease and including all deaths on arrival of within 24 hours of admission to the hospital including stillborn infants, all deaths occurring outside of the hospital setting, and all deaths under anesthesia in the operating room, recovering room or resulting from diagnostic or therapeutic procedures.
 In addition, all deaths in which the body is to be cremated are reported to the Medical Examiner's Office.